Job Evaluation – Classification/Reclassification Procedure (BCGEU)

 - Will my appeal clarify information previously submitted or not contain new information?

-If the Appeal presents new information, it will be not be considered and the reclassification request will have to wait one year before the JJEC will consider it again.
+If the Appeal presents new information, it will be not be considered and the reclassification request will have to wait 15 months before the JJEC will consider it again.

 If the Joint Job Evaluation Appeal Panel is unable to agree on the proposed classification, the grievance procedure under Article 70 may be invoked.